Extreme Morning Sickness During Pregnancy

-Dr. Michael R. Foley, MD, FACOG is the chair and program director of the Obstetrics and Gynecology department at Banner Good Samaritan Medical Center.
-For more information on this topic, talk with your doctor or call 602-230-CARE.
+Dr. Michael R. Foley, MD, FACOG is the chair and program director of the Obstetrics and Gynecology department at Banner – University Medical Center Phoenix.
+For more information on this topic, talk with your doctor or call 602-230-2273 (CARE).

 Question: Why do some pregnant women experience more severe morning sickness than others?